josh-yeung/whats-up-with-this-water/README.md

 # Environmental Insights:
 The app goes beyond water quality by providing facts about endangered species and environmental conditions specific to the user's location.
 This feature fosters awareness and promotes conservation efforts.

-# Beautiful User Interface:
-The app boasts an aesthetically pleasing design, ensuring that users have an enjoyable and visually appealing experience while accessing vital environmental information.
-It uses the PIL library to display images and graphics effectively.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________
 Team Members: Joshua Yeung, Alexander Diab-Liu, Daniel Ramirez-Gaston
 October 07, 2023